Astrak00/AGDownloader/README.md

 # AGDownloader

-> [!IMPORTANT]
-> This program is under re-write
-> As the ability to obtain this token has been removed by the organization, a new version of the utility is coming made in Rust.
-Why the decision of rust?
-Why not, it is a learning project.

-AGDownloader is a simple and easy-to-use downloader for AulaGlobal (the use of moodle by the University Carlos III of Madrid).
+AGDownloader is a simple and easy-to-use downloader for AulaGlobal (the implementation of moodle by the University Carlos III of Madrid).
 It is a command-line tool that allows you to download all the files from all the courses a user has access to.

 You can also indicate the courseID or names of the courses you want to download, and the program will only download the files from those courses.

 ## Usage
-To download the programm, go to the [releases page](https://github.com/Astrak00/AGDownloader/releases/latest) and download the latest version for your operating system.
+To download the program, go to the [releases page](https://github.com/Astrak00/AGDownloader/releases/latest) and download the latest version for your operating system.
 You can also [build](#build-from-source) the program from source by following the instructions below.
 > [!NOTE]
 > Darwin = MacOS
 > ARM = M1/M2/M3 and Snapdragon